 On Co-op is proud of the work our membership does to promote the co-operative values every day.
 To highlight the good work done by these co-op leaders, On Co-op will be featuring an in-depth article about a different member in our monthly e-Newsletter.
 Each profile will be featured here, and past profiles are available in the downloads section on the right.

-Member Profile | The Renewable Energy Co-operative (TREC)
+Member Profile | Community Energy Development Co-operative (CED Co-op)

 Community Energy Development Co-operative (CED Co-op) makes it easy to earn superior returns by investing in renewable energy generation.
 As a for-profit renewable energy co-operative, our 720 members invest in distributed generation projects across Ontario.
 The revenue from these projects generates financial returns for our investors.

 All of CED Co-op’s current projects were built under 20-year Feed-In Tariff (FIT) contracts which pay a set rate for every kilowatt-hour generated.
 This means stable revenue, and dependable returns.
 With a portfolio of 25 projects, CED Co-op has already generated over 12 million kWh of clean, green energy for Ontario.
 There are plans to construct another 8 projects based on current FIT contracts, and acquire additional operating projects as funds permit.